wentam/bottom-bracket/notes/misc.md

+## it's a bunch of stuff

+I have a bad memory and think a lot.
+I like to keep 'brain dump' files like this around.
+It's like the human version of swap space.
+Consider this my arrp one.
+Do not expect it to have a clean structure.

-Keep these notes around even after stuff is implemented so I can remember why I did things!
+Note to self: keep these notes around even after stuff is implemented so I can remember why I did things!
 I often forget.
 Maybe move old, less relevant notes to a diff file tho at some point.

 Try to re-read this occassionaly when working on aarrp so we remember important things.

+Notes:
-When reading these notes, note that the macro stack was renamed to kv stack later on, and many of these notes predate this change.
+* The macro stack was renamed to kv stack later on, and many of these notes predate this change.

+## the stuff

+* Blurbs

-Aarrp: What if we did not inherit our abstractions, but derived them?
+arrp - What if we did not inherit our abstractions, but derived them?

 "first-principles reductionist simulator"